tiserge2/image-caption-generation/README.md

 ### Data Preparation
 <!-- Describe the dataset(s) used.
-Explain data preprocessing steps (e.g., image augmentation, normalization). --> For this project we have used the RSCID dataset which can be found and downloaded here: [LINK](https://www.kaggle.com/datasets/thedevastator/rsicd-image-caption-dataset?resource=d).
+Explain data preprocessing steps (e.g., image augmentation, normalization). --> For this project I have used the RSCID dataset, as described in the paper, which can be found and downloaded here: [LINK](https://www.kaggle.com/datasets/thedevastator/rsicd-image-caption-dataset?resource=d).
 This dataset consist of 10921 images, each of the images is accompanied by 5 descriptions created by human annotators.
-Here is the distribution of the different object categories within the dataset.
+Here is the distribution of the different categories within the dataset.

 <div align="center">
     <figure>